-A flawless wine is clear, this can best be determined especially with a white wine by holding the glass against a light source.
-With dark red wine this is of course difficult.
-Cloudiness in the form of clouds, haze or streaks is referred to in wine evaluations with the adjective blind and often indicates a more or less pronounced wine defect.
-Mostly this is caused by improper winemaking methods or lack of hygiene.
-The various reasons can be of a physical-chemical nature (proteins, tannins, crystals, metals) or biological nature (bacteria, yeasts) or are caused by substances foreign to the wine such as dust, filter material, cork dust and similar.
+A flawless wine is clear, this can be determined especially with a white wine by holding the glass against a light source.
+This is difficult with dark red wine.
+Cloudiness in the form of clouds, haze or streaks are called blind in wine evaluations and often indicate a more or less pronounced wine defect.
+In most cases, this is caused by improper wine-making methods or a lack of hygiene.
+The manifold reasons can be of a physical-chemical nature (proteins, tannins, crystals, metals) or of a biological nature (bacteria, yeasts) or are caused by substances foreign to wine such as dust, filter material, cork abrasion and the like.